 We are often approached by couples who have obtained a marriage visitor visa but once married, want to remain in the UK together.
 Unfortunately, in such cases, the non-EU spouse is generally required to leave the UK and then apply to re-enter, often resulting in unnecessary time apart.

-If you require legal advice about a UK visa application or wish to discuss your options, our immigration specialists are available for an initial consultation and can be contacted here.
+If you require legal advice about a UK visa application or wish to discuss your options, our immigration specialists are available for an initial consultation.
+Please contact us or complete our enquiry form below.